-Although they are not nearly as nutritious as most of the other potential ingredients that make up giblets such as the liver or the kidneys, they do still hold some nutritional value which should not be dismissed.
+Although they are not nearly as nutritious as most of the other potential ingredients that make up giblets, such as the liver or the kidneys, they do still hold some nutritional value that should not be dismissed.

 Should I Choose a Pet Food That Contains Giblets?

 You should certainly not let the fact that a cat or dog food contains giblets or organ meat dissuade you from buying it.
 They are a common ingredient in many commercial cat and dog foods and are safe for pets to consume.

 That being said, unless you firmly believe your dog needs an increase in certain vitamins or minerals, you do not need to seek out pet food with giblets as an ingredient.

 Many pet food brands and formulas are far more specific with their ingredient list and make the decision not to use a general term like giblets.

 Instead, they list the more specific components of giblets.
 This could include ingredients such as Chicken Liver or Turkey Hearts.

 This is an arguable advantage as being more specific and accountable lets consumers know exactly what’s in the products they are feeding their pets.

 To add to this, some organs that make up giblets are more desirable than others.
 For example, the liver is far more common and abundant in beneficial minerals than other organs, such as the lungs.

 If you do not want to choose a pet food with giblets, you can also use them as a nutritious snack alongside your pet’s usual diet.